 4 credits, Fall/Winter/Spring/Summer Second of a three-term foundational, multimedia course for beginners.
 Initial emphasis is on speaking and listening comprehension, with secondary emphasis on reading and writing.
 Various cultural themes are presented.
 SPN-101/102/103 must be taken in sequence.
-Prerequisite: Pass SPN-101 or instructor consent.
-Recommended: Pass WRD-098 or placement in WR-121.
+Prerequisites: SPN-101.